-Mr. Yohai focuses on high-profile commercial, intellectual property, and antitrust matters, including class actions, for clients in the entertainment, consumer electronics, insurance, reinsurance, nuclear power equipment supply, and transportation industries.
-In 2016, BTI Consulting Group named Mr. Yohai a “Client Service All-Star” across all practice areas nationwide in its annual survey of corporate counsel, while Legal 500 for the second consecutive year recognized Mr. Yohai as among the 14 top-ranked Leading Lawyers nationwide for General Commercial Disputes, where commentators have called him a “a seasoned trial lawyer with a great record.”
-In 2013, Law360 named him a legal “top gun” and “MVP” in media and entertainment law.
-Chambers USA and his clients have also recognized Mr. Yohai for his “thoughtful, unpretentious and direct approach” to major litigation.
+David focuses on high-profile commercial, intellectual property, privacy, and antitrust matters, including class actions, for clients in the media, insurance, reinsurance, banking, energy, consumer electronics, and transportation industries, among others.
+From 2019 – 2023, David has been recognized by Benchmark Litigation as a New York Litigation Star for Antitrust, General Commercial, and Intellectual Property.
+In 2016 and 2023, BTI Consulting Group named David a “Client Service All-Star” across all practice areas nationwide in its annual survey of corporate counsel.
+Since 2015, Legal 500 has recognized David as among the top lawyers nationwide for General Commercial Disputes, with commentators calling him “a seasoned trial lawyer with a great record.”
+Law360 has also named him as a legal “top gun” and “MVP” in media and entertainment law.
+Chambers USA and his clients also have recognized David for his “thoughtful, unpretentious and direct approach” to major litigation.

-Mr. Yohai lectures on topics including federal civil procedure, MDL proceedings, e-discovery, and the attorney-client privilege, including for PLI, and he is a member of the litigation sections of the American and New York State Bar Associations.
+David lectures and writes extensively on topics including media law, insurance law, federal civil procedure, arbitration, MDL proceedings, e-discovery, and the attorney-client privilege, and he is a member of the litigation sections of the American and New York State Bar Associations.

-Mr. Yohai graduated Phi Beta Kappa and magna cum laude from Princeton University with a B.A., where he majored in the Woodrow Wilson School of Public and International Affairs.
+David graduated Phi Beta Kappa and magna cum laude from Princeton University with a B.A., where he majored in the School of Public and International Affairs.
 He received his J.D. from New York University School of Law, where he graduated as a member of the Order of the Coif and was a note and comment editor of the New York University Law Review.
-After graduating from law school, he clerked for the Honorable Robert E. Cowen on the United States Court of Appeals for the Third Circuit, where he worked on a variety of civil and criminal appeals.
+After graduating from law school, he clerked for the Honorable Robert E. Cowen on the United States Court of Appeals for the Third Circuit, where he worked on hundreds of civil and criminal appeals.